codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a magician who has lost their magic?
-Ian.
+Have you heard the rumor going around about butter?
+Never mind, I shouldn't spread it.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+Approximately how many Apple I personal computers were created?
- 1. Python
+ 1. 200
- 2. Solaris OS
+ 2. 500
- 3. C++
+ 3. 100
- 4. Java
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Java
+  200
 </details>